NikolaiT/struktur/README.md

 # Struktur

-A algorithm that recognizes a recurring structure in rendered HTML pages without any manual rules.
+A javascript module that recognizes a recurring structure in rendered HTML pages without any manual rules.
 Outputs JSON.

 **Struktur** puts an end to web scraping / information extraction with painful CSS selectors / XPath queries.

-With **Struktur**, you never even have to open your Web Dev Console.
-You simply run **Struktur** on a page that you want to extract data from and **Struktur** automatically suggest possible structured information.

 Struktur finds collections of items with similar structure.
-In the overwhelming majority of cases, this is the data you need to extract.
+In the overwhelming majority of cases, this is the data you need.

+### Examples

+1. Structures in Google SERP.
+Extracted data as JSON.
+2. Structures in Bing SERP.
+Data as JSON.
+3. Product Structures of Amazon.
+Data as JSON.
+4. Articles in

 ## Motivation